richo/zephyros/README.md

 - Using Rust
 - Using Racket

-If you want to do one, it might be helpful to [open an issue](https://github.com/sdegutis/zephyros/issues/new) letting us know.
-That would help us coordinate so nobody does extra work.
+If you want to do one, please [open an issue](https://github.com/sdegutis/zephyros/issues/new) so we can coordinate.
+That way nobody does extra work.

 #### Stuff you can do